gabrielluciano/personal-blog/README.md

 ```
 POST /posts

-    Creates a new post and returns it (Security: ADMIN)
+    Creates a new post and returns it (Security: EDITOR)

     Return status:
         201 (CREATED) - Post created with success
         400 (BAD_REQUEST) - In case of not valid request body
-        401 (UNAUTHORIZED) - When authentication is not valid or isn't present
+        401 (UNAUTHORIZED) - User is not authorized to perform this action
-        403 (FORBBIDEN) - User is not an admin
 ```

 ```
 PUT /posts/{id}

-    Updates an existing post (Security: ADMIN)
+    Updates an existing post (Security: EDITOR)

     Return status:
         204 (NO_CONTENT) - Post updated with success
         404 (NOT_FOUND) - The post was not found
         400 (BAD_REQUEST) - In case of not valid request body
-        401 (UNAUTHORIZED) - When authentication is not valid or isn't present
+        401 (UNAUTHORIZED) - User is not authorized to perform this action
-        403 (FORBBIDEN) - User is not an admin or is not the author of the post
 ```

 ```
 DELETE /posts/{id}

-    Deletes an existing post (Security: ADMIN)
+    Deletes an existing post (Security: EDITOR)

     Return status:
         204 (NO_CONTENT) - Post deleted with success
         404 (NOT_FOUND) - The post was not found
-        401 (UNAUTHORIZED) - When authentication is not valid or isn't present
+        401 (UNAUTHORIZED) - User is not authorized to perform this action
-        403 (FORBBIDEN) - User is not an admin or is not the author of the post
 ```

 ```
 PUT /posts/{postId}/tags/{tagId}

-    Adds a new tag to an existing post (Security: ADMIN)
+    Adds a new tag to an existing post (Security: EDITOR)

     Return status:
         204 (NO_CONTENT) - Tag was successfully added to the post
         404 (NOT_FOUND) - The post or tag was not found
-        401 (UNAUTHORIZED) - When authentication is not valid or isn't present
+        401 (UNAUTHORIZED) - User is not authorized to perform this action
-        403 (FORBBIDEN) - User is not an admin or is not the author of the post
 ```

 ```
 DELETE /posts/{postId}/tags/{tagId}

-    Deletes a tag from an existing post (Security: ADMIN)
+    Deletes a tag from an existing post (Security: EDITOR)

     Return status:
         204 (NO_CONTENT) - Tag was successfully deleted from the post
         404 (NOT_FOUND) - The post or tag was not found
-        401 (UNAUTHORIZED) - When authentication is not valid or isn't present
+        401 (UNAUTHORIZED) - User is not authorized to perform this action
-        403 (FORBBIDEN) - User is not an admin or is not the author of the post
 ```

 ```
 PUT /posts/{postId}/publish

-    Publish a post (Security: ADMIN)
+    Publish a post (Security: EDITOR)

     Return status:
         204 (NO_CONTENT) - The command was successfuly executed
         404 (NOT_FOUND) - The post was not found
-        401 (UNAUTHORIZED) - When authentication is not valid or isn't present
+        401 (UNAUTHORIZED) - User is not authorized to perform this action
-        403 (FORBBIDEN) - User is not an admin or is not the author of the post
 ```

 ```
 PUT /posts/{postId}/unpublish

-    Unpublish a post (Security: ADMIN)
+    Unpublish a post (Security: EDITOR)

     Return status:
         204 (NO_CONTENT) - The command was successfuly executed
         404 (NOT_FOUND) - The post was not found
-        401 (UNAUTHORIZED) - When authentication is not valid or isn't present
+        401 (UNAUTHORIZED) - User is not authorized to perform this action
-        403 (FORBBIDEN) - User is not an admin or is not the author of the post
 ```

 ### Tag